splunk/ansible-role-for-splunk/roles/splunk/tasks/splunk_apps/README.md

 - git apps use `git_server`, `git_project`, `git_key`, `git_version` (global or
-  per app). `app_relative_path` deploys a repository sub-directory under its own name; a single trailing slash deploys every top-level directory in the repo.
+  per app). `app_relative_path` deploys a repository sub-directory under its own name (a leading slash is optional); a single trailing slash deploys every top-level directory in the repo.
 - S3 apps use `splunk_app_s3_bucket` (per-app `bucket` override) and
   `splunk_app_s3_bucket_prefix`.
 Objects live at `<prefix>/<app_id>/<version>/<tarball>` with a quoted per-app `version`, or an